 |• Total||2.1 million|

-The city of Harare evolved from the City of Salisbury which existed in colonial Rhodesia.
-After the country's independence, the former was replaced by the Harare City Council in 1980.
-Salisbury as a settlement had been established in 1890 by a group of mercenaries called the Pioneer Column which worked for the British South Africa Company led by Cecil Rhodes.
+The City of Harare evolved from the City of Salisbury which was the capital of Rhodesia.
+After independence, it was renamed Harare and serviced by the Harare City Council in 1980.
+Salisbury was established in 1890 by the Pioneer Column which worked for the British South Africa Company, owned by Cecil Rhodes and others.

-The department is run by an elected Non-Executive Mayor, Deputy Mayor, 46 elected Councillors and 12 Councillors who are Special Appointments by the Minister of Local Government Urban and Rural Development.
+The council is run by an Town Clerk and 13 Senior Executive.
+It is directed by 46 elected Councillors (who elect a Non-Executive Mayor and Deputy Mayor), and 12 Councillors who are Special Appointments by the Minister of Local Government Urban and Rural Development.
 The 46 Councillors represent the residents of the wards in which they are elected while the Special Appointment Councillors are brought in to compliment on the expertise that is needed in various council departments at policy level.
-City Of Harare provides local government services such as education, health, recreation, housing, water and sanitation, fire and ambulance, road construction and maintenance, burial and cremation services among others through its 10 departments which are headed by Directors.
+Harare City Council provides local government services such as health clinics, recreation, housing, water and sanitation, fire and ambulance, road construction and maintenance, burial and cremation services among others through its 13 departments which are headed by Directors.
 All the Directors report to the Town Clerk.

 Most of the key public services in the capital city are run ad administered by the City of Harare.
 These include health services.
 In this regard, the city runs and administers key health institutions such as clinics, hospitals and maternity homes in almost every suburb.